mekkablue/Glyphs-Scripts/README.md

 * **Make c2sc from smcp:** Creates .c2sc copies of your .smcp glyphs, with the .smcp glyphs inserted as components in the .c2sc copies.
 For example, if you have *a.smcp*, the script will create *A.c2sc* and insert *a.smcp* as component.
 It will not do anything in case *A.c2sc* already exists.
 * **Make smcp from c2sc:** Creates .smcp copies of your .c2sc glyphs, with the .c2sc glyphs inserted as components in the .smcp copies.
 For example, if you have *A.c2sc*, the script will create *a.smcp* and insert *A.c2sc* as component.
 It will not do anything in case *a.smcp* already exists.

-## Stylistic Sets
-* **Synchronize ssXX glyphs:** Creates missing ssXX glyphs so that you have synchronous groups of ssXX glyphs.
-E.g. you have *a.ss01 b.ss01 c.ss01 a.ss02 c.ss02* --> the script creates *b.ss02*
-* **Create ssXX from layer:** Takes the current layer and copies it to the primary layer of a new .ssXX glyph.
-* **Create pseudorandom calt feature:** Creates pseudorandom calt (contextual alternatives) feature based on number of existing ssXX glyphs in the font.
-Update: now includes the default class in the rotation algorithm.

 ## Test
 * **Compare Font Family:** Compares a few Font Info entries between all currently opened fonts, and displays them in the Macro window if there are any differences.
 * **Preflight Font:** Checks for a few common mistakes, like bad glyph names, and reports them to the Macro Window.